howlrapp/howlr-app/README.md

 ### Configuration

-The `app.json` file is the main configuration file for Expo projects, we provide a sample configuration file `app.json.sample` that you can copy to `app.json` and modify to suit your needs.
+The `app.json` file is the main configuration file for Expo projects, update it to suit your needs.
 The full documentation for the `app.json` file is available [here](https://docs.expo.io/versions/latest/config/app/).

 You'll also need a `google-services.json` file if you want to deploy your application in the wild https://docs.expo.io/push-notifications/using-fcm/.
+The keys listed in our `google-services.json` are bound to our Android application and cannot be used for another application.

 ### Launching